opentensor/developer-docs/docs/bittensor-rel-notes.md

 ## Release 7.4.0

-`Released 28 August 2024`
+`Released 04 September 2024`

 ### Breaking change

 - Updates to support the mainnet changes.
-Everyone is required to update the Bittensor to 7.3.1 or later versions.
-If you prefer to stay with your current version and not install 7.3.1, then you must install the patch for your preferred version, as described in the [Discord announcement (see Patch installation steps section)](https://discord.com/channels/799672011265015819/830075335084474390/1266138337203458088).
+Everyone is required to update the Bittensor to 7.4.0 or later versions.
+If you prefer to stay with your current version and not install 7.4.0, then you must install the patch for your preferred version, as described in the [Discord announcement (see Patch installation steps section)](https://discord.com/channels/799672011265015819/830075335084474390/1266138337203458088).

 ## New feature